diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/settings/tmux.md

 output of tmux's session.
     - Based on if we are on the copy mode or not we will scroll up or down or trigger said copy mode and then scroll up or down.
+- We are capturing a `Ctrl + t` combination coming from upstream (_alacritty_) and we are triggering the opening of a new window with a specific parameter that allows for that new window to be standing on the previous window's path.